arunbalajeev/query-video-summary/README.md

 2. Summarization- This demo shows how to get the query relevant summary of the video as a set of keyframes.
 It takes inputs- text query and video url.
 Run `summarization_demo.ipynb`.

+### Example
+We produce the summarization result for different queries for the [**video**](https://www.youtube.com/watch?v=oRdt9TndBVM).
+Green color scores represent the similarity scores for the corresponding queries.
 ![Image](https://people.ee.ethz.ch/~arunv/images/summarize_result.png)

 If you use the relevance prediction of this code please cite: